Organisation of teaching groups and curriculum for Key Stage 3 students

 Organisation of teaching groups and curriculum for key stage 4 students

 In Years 10 and 11 the organisation of teaching groups depends on the subject chosen.
-Students are placed in ability ‘sets’ in English and Mathematics.
+Students are placed in ability ‘sets’ in English, Mathematics and Science.

 Lesson Allocation across KS3 & KS4

 The school has a two-week 50 period timetable.

 Teaching periods per fortnight by year for each subject